kheller18/blockchain-ledger/README.md

 ---

 ## 6. Deployment
   + There is currently no live deployment of this notebook on a common server.
+To be able to run this app locally, navigate to the root directory and type "streamlit run pychain.py".
+This should open the app automatically, but if it doesn't, go to localhost 8501 in your browser.

 ---